 Min. elevation: 3,500 m (11,480 ft)

 Today, we start hiking passing through lovely subtropical vegetation and many important archaeological sites.
-Before we reach the first site, we get over Phuyupatamarca Pass (3,670 m) and just behind it we can see the Phuyupatamarca Inka complex (3,600 m), one of the best preserved and most completed sites of this 5 days Inca Trail.
+Before we reach the first site, we get over Phuyupatamarca Pass (3,670 m) and just behind it we can see the Phuyupatamarca Inka complex (3,600 m), one of the best preserved and most completed sites of this trail.
 The complex is located on the top of a mountain and it corresponds with its Quechuan name that means the "Town above the Clouds".
 After a guided tour, we have lunch there.
 Then we start a steep descent via a cloud forest offering an opportunity to see beautiful orchids and different bird species on the way to our last campsite at Wiñay Wayna (2,700 m).
 There, we have a guided tour of the same-named impressive archaeological complex consisting of a religious sector, urban sector and an agricultural centre with lots of stepped terraces.
-Afterwards we are served dinner and then we go sleep to get ready to trekking the Inca Trail to Machu Picchu!
+Afterwards we are served dinner and then we go to sleep.

 Estimated trekking time: 5-6 hours